AlexQueso/MCA_TFM_VirtualThreads/setup/README.md

 #### Quarkus dockerization

-To dockerized the Quarkus' projects, [Google JIB](https://es.quarkus.io/guides/container-image#jib) was used.
-To get a Quarkus' project docker image, the following command has to be executed form the root directory:
+To dockerized the Quarkus projects, [Google JIB](https://es.quarkus.io/guides/container-image#jib) was used.
+To get a Quarkus project image, the following command has to be executed form the root directory:
 ```bash
 ./mvnw install -Dquarkus.container-image.build=true
 ```